boneskull/buggin/README.md

 # buggin

-> Help your users report errors!
-For CLI apps.
+> :bug: help your users report unexpected errors originating in your buggy app :grimacing:

 _buggin_ will examine uncaught exceptions for errors coming out of your code, and ask the user to create a bug report.
 It looks like this: